Programplaner og emneplaner - Student

 The course requirements are:

-- A plenary presentation on a subject decided in collaboration with the course lecturer.
+- A plenary presentation of a 'glossary of sustainability' decided in collaboration with the course lecturer.

 - A prepared opposition to at least one other presentation.

-- 80 % attendance is required
+- 80 % attendance is required.

 Assessment